jamesseatter/home_measurement_iot_collector/README.md

    * Send data to an Edge controller
    * Use authentication and roles
    * Update device configuration remotely via Edge
-   * Store data localy if Edge is not accessible and replay
+   * Store data locally if Edge is not accessible and replay

 **Code/hardware Components**
    * Raspberry Pi Zero W with a DS18B20 temperature probe.